v8p1197/StatisticalDataAnalysis2020/README.md

 # StatisticalDataAnalysis2020
+To correctly use the script:
+1) Run packages.R
-Run packages.R first, then script.R
+2) Run script.R